 The market will only be cancelled if conditions are unsafe.

-The Committee determines the time and location of the first Market, and subsequent Markets’ times will be in consultation with stallholders.
+The Subcommittee determines the time and location of the first Market, and subsequent Markets’ times will be in consultation with the community of Bell, Clarence, Dargan and News Junction.

-The Committee will appoint a Coordinator (First Market = Kat Boehringer + Karol Kukeski) who are responsible for managing the Market.
+The Subcommittee will appoint a Coordinator (First Market = Kat Boehringer + Karol Kukeski) who are responsible for managing the Market.

 The Market location may change.
 Reasonable notice will be given where required to do so.